The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

-The luminosity function is calculated for our post-starburst galaxies from BOSS CMASS in four different redshift bins.
-The error bar in the luminosity function is calculated using Poisson statistics (and does not take into account systematic errors in the correction for color incompleteness).
+The luminosity function is calculated for our post-starburst galaxies from the BOSS CMASS Sample in four different redshift bins.
+We imposed lower and upper limits to redshift for the lowest- and highest-redshift bins at $z=0.45$ and $z=0.90$, which contain essentially all post-starburst galaxies selected from the BOSS CMASS Sample.
+The number of objects in each redshift bin is shown in Table \ref{tab:number_lf}.
+The error bar in the luminosity function is calculated using Poisson statistics, and propagated through each successive bias correction factors.
+However, the error does not take into account possible systematic errors in the correction for color incompleteness.

 Figure \ref{fig:lf_redshift} shows the resulting luminosity functions of BOSS CMASS post-starburst galaxies for all four redshift bins, as well as those calculated from the SDSS I/II sample in two redshift bins.
+The luminosity bins indicated by filled (empty) symbols in the right panel of the figure have less (more) than 20\% of their value of luminosity function contributed by this correction.
+The SDSS I/II luminosity functions are not shown in empty/filled symbols to indicate the effect of bias correction, since this correction is unique to the BOSS CMASS sample due to its color selection.

 These luminosity functions are quite different in different redshift bins; we see strong evidence for redshift evolution.
 The downsizing trend can be seen in two ways from this plot.
 The first is that the magnitude where the luminosity function peaks becomes progressively more luminous for higher redshift.
 This indicates that the typical post-starburst galaxies at higher redshift are more luminous than at lower redshift.
 However, selection biases can be important here, because the peak magnitudes in each redshift bin are very close to the cutoff magnitudes.
-We discuss a posteriori tests of the luminosity function below in section \ref{sec:self_consistency}.
+We discuss a posteriori tests of the luminosity function below in Section \ref{sec:self_consistency}.